 We walk off stage, but get a thunderous response.
-I guess real emotions count with your fans.
+I guess real emotions count with the fans.
 I knew we’d do an encore.
 It had to be ’Barefoot Boy.’
 David is a perfect Robby substitute but I need to show the act to him.
 It’s my turn to be flying around the club.

 “Just follow me on this song.
 When I get to the chorus, I’m going to jump around the club.
 You havta keep playing the chorus.
 You can do it next time.
 I’m just showing you what to do.”

 He looks quizzically at me.
 He knows I have upstaged him and needs somehow to get payback.
 Maybe this show-stopper is ready to be up-dated.